magenta-cuda/search-widget-for-types/readme.txt

 == Changelog ==
 = 0.4.9 =
-* added filters for field values; the filter allows you to translate the raw field value before it is displayed = 0.4.8 =
+* added a filter &quot;stcfw_display_value&quot; for field values; the filter allows you to translate the raw field value before it is displayed
+= 0.4.8 =
 * Added localization - use _e() and __(), provide .pot file.
 * Code rewritten to improve software quality.